Texas Superfood Review — Ingredients, Directions & Should You Take It

 - Whether the method of extraction and processing is likely to retain as much of the often delicate health promoting elements as possible.
 Texas Superfood say they use cold press juicing so if you trust them on this they seem to have this base covered as well.

 Another common criticism of green powders like Texas Superfood or Juice Plus+ is that they don’t contain the fiber of the fruits and vegetables they are derived from.

-This is true and if you could actually eat the equivalent amount of all the fruit, vegetables and greens with their fiber in this product it would undoubtedly be a healthier option.
+This is true and if you could actually eat the equivalent amount of all the fruit, vegetables and greens in this product, with their fiber, it would undoubtedly be a healthier option.

 In the real world though there are very few of us eating such a wide variety of high nutrition produce.
 Some people barely receive any cancer fighting antioxidants in their daily diet and are the most likely to benefit from supplementation like this.

 Another point often overlooked is that one of the primary reasons that dietary fiber is so healthy is because it pushes along difficult to digest foods like meat through your digestive tract.

 This prevents the concentrated protein from breaking down in the harmful and potentially cancer-causing compounds in your colon.
 It also helps guard against constipation, quite a toxic condition for your body to deal with regularly.

 The best way to get your dietary fiber is to eat more healthy vegetables like broccoli, carrots, cauliflower, sweet potato, healthy pumpkin and others, particularly with a high protein meal.